MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## HTTP clients

 The Azure SDK for Java is implemented using an `HttpClient` abstraction.
 This abstraction enables a pluggable architecture that accepts multiple HTTP client libraries or custom implementations when the need arises.
-However, to make dependency management simpler for most users, all Azure client libraries depend on `azure-core-http-netty`.
+However, to simplify dependency management for most users, all Azure client libraries depend on `azure-core-http-netty`.
 Therefore, the [Netty](https://netty.io) HTTP client is the default client used in all Azure libraries for Java.

 Despite Netty being the default HTTP client, there are three implementations available for your use, depending on which dependencies you already have in your project.
 These are implementations for: